Interesting and confusing aspects of Colombian Spanish

 (Since they presumed I was Spanish most of the time, they didn't feel the need to compliment my level; this stage of not being complimented is actually what I ultimately aim for in my languages).

-I always like it when I see a culture treat strangers as close friends like this, especially from a traveller’s perspective.
-Colombians were so warm and welcoming, that I can definitely say I will be missing it a lot while back in more distant countries.
+I always like it when I see a culture treat strangers as close friends like this, especially from a traveller's perspective.
+Colombians were so warm and welcoming, that I can definitely say I will be missing it a lot while travelling in more distant countries.

 I've tried to change the way I speak to be more Colombian, but all the time I spent in Spain has burned that accent into me, so much so that I was confused for a Spaniard on several occasions!
 Despite this, it was fascinating to learn about the various dialects and the people of Colombia.

-It was a fun journey, but on Sunday I’m heading back to Ireland for the usual annual winter solstice holidays (and Germany for New Year’s with some Esperanto speakers) and then I dive into four new languages in 2011!
-But Spanish will always have a special place in my heart and I look forward to learning even more about the language in future travels!
+Spanish will always have a special place in my heart and I look forward to learning even more about the language in future travels!